 Developer(s) – White Paper Games

-Ether One is a first person exploration adventure game, with a strong element of puzzle solving attached to it.
-Though I found gameplay to be somewhat bland at times, it was still nonetheless a pretty intriguing title
+Ether One is a first-person exploration adventure game, with a strong element of puzzle-solving attached to it.
+Though I found the gameplay to be somewhat bland at times, it was still nonetheless a pretty intriguing title

 Gameplay – 7/10